 Simplifi by Quicken Pros & Cons

-- Though it's a new product, Simplifi is offered by Quicken, one of the most respected companies in the financial services industry.
+- Quicken is one of the most respected companies in the financial services industry.

-- Simplifi lets you customize your financial management.
-You can create your own categories, spending limits, goals, and watch lists.
+- The app is highly customizable.
+Create your own categories, spending limits, goals, and watch lists.

-- Helps you meet your financial goals by encouraging you along the way and celebrating your successes.
+- Encourages you along the way and celebrates your successes. 🥳🥳🥳

-- Simplifi cannot read Quicken data and the two are not compatible, you can't import Quicken data to Simplifi.
+- You can’t import Quicken data to Simplifi.

 - No live customer support.